 .
 He received an undergraduate degree from Yale University, magna cum laude

 .
-He is a member of the Bars in New York and Massachusetts, a member of the American College of Real Estate Lawyers, a governor of the Anglo-American Real Property Institute, a past Chair of the Executive Committee of the Real Property Law Section of the New York State Bar Association, a member of the Board of Advisors of the Legal Aid Society, and a member of the Chicago Title Insurance Company, NYC Advisory Board.
+He is a member of the Bars in New York and Massachusetts, Chair of the New York Advisory Board of the Trust for Public Land, a member of the American College of Real Estate Lawyers, a past governor of the Anglo-American Real Property Institute, a past Chair of the Executive Committee of the Real Property Law Section of the New York State Bar Association, a member of the Board of Advisors of the Legal Aid Society, and a member of the Chicago Title Insurance Company, NYC Advisory Board.